yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Encounter-intro.md

 Its main use in our region at present is for acute care, where it can be used to describe inpatient, outpatient and emergency encounters.

-As of this writing then Encounters are not being used by Social Care - which instead uses a model based around the Episode of Care.
+As of this writing Encounters are not being used by Social Care - which instead uses a model based around the Episode of Care.
 See the Episode of Care profile for further details.

 The Encounter is a complex FHIR Resource – and one which offers significant flexibility to support different representations.
 The FHIR guidance on anticipated usage is helpful and should be read as background, see <https://www.hl7.org/fhir/STU3/encounter.html>.
-As this states however: “*The expectation is that for each domain of exchange, profiles are used to limit the flexibility of Encounter to meet the demands of the use case*”.
+As this states: “*The expectation is that for each domain of exchange, profiles are used to limit the flexibility of Encounter to meet the demands of the use case*”.
 Before looking at the data items in detail, it is therefore necessary to establish some overall guidelines on how the Encounter resource type will be used

 ### **Encounter Start/End**
 Whilst there is an intuitive understanding of what constitutes the start / end of an Encounter, it is challenging to establish a rigorous definition.
 Nevertheless, the following guidelines cover key points discussed to date: